 - Typical duration: 6–10 weeks, depending on the character and the depth of cross-referencing.

-The Overwhelm Problem: Why Most Beginners Quit
+Why Beginners Often Quit

 The most significant barrier to sustained Bible study for beginners is not intellectual difficulty but psychological overwhelm.
 The combination of unfamiliar vocabulary, complex historical context, and the sheer volume of the text produces a kind of cognitive paralysis that is difficult to overcome with willpower alone.
 Most study guides designed for beginners address this problem by simplifying the content — reducing the theological complexity, minimizing historical context, and focusing on personal application.
 This approach reduces overwhelm but also reduces depth, producing readers who are comfortable with the Bible but not genuinely formed by it.